Mersin Turkey Travel Guide

 An important bird-watching area and Ramsar site, a haven for diverse bird species.

-Enjoy panoramic views towards the Mediterranean Sea and coastal vistas west of Mersin.
+Enjoy panoramic views in the direction of the Mediterranean Sea and coastal vistas west of Mersin.

 The Göksu Delta is a significant wetland for bird conservation.
 Comply with all rules and stay on marked paths.